beginning of content

 Key facts

-• Bloating is when your stomach is full or stretched.
+• Bloating is when your tummy feels full or distended.

 • Bloating is a common feeling.

-• Bloating can be caused by many things, such as a change in your diet.
+• Bloating and gas can be caused by many things, such as your diet.

-• If your bloating doesn’t go away, your doctor can check for other conditions like irritable bowel syndrome.
+• If your bloating doesn't go away, see your doctor, who can check for conditions such as irritable bowel syndrome.

 What is bloating?

-Bloating is a feeling that your tummy is over full or stretched.
+Bloating is a feeling that your tummy is distended or stretched.
+You may feel 'gassy' or full.

 What symptoms are related to bloating?

-If you are feeling bloated, you may also experience:
+If you are feeling bloated, you may also have:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.